kidofaace/grocery_store_app/README.md

 This app uses realtime database from google firebase to store all the items(groceries) in this we can
 1. add groceries
 2. delete groceries

-with their categories such as(egg as a diary) product. in this I took care of errors like
+With their categories such as(egg as a diary) product.

+in this I took care of errors like
 1. No data error
 2. error response
 3. deleting request

 link for the database is (https://console.firebase.google.com/project/flutter-first-a2aae/database/flutter-first-a2aae-default-rtdb/data)